-- Shares is installed locally or on a remote host: For instructions on how to install Shares on the same machine as Console, see "Console and Shares on Same Machine" on page 80. - Console is installed on the same machine as Shares: Configure your Shares web server to use a non-standard HTTPS port (for example, 8443, rather than 443).
+- Shares is installed locally or on a remote host: For instructions on how to install Shares on the same machine as Console, see "Console and Shares on the same machine" on page 89. - Console is installed on the same machine as Shares: Configure your Shares web server to use a non-standard HTTPS port (for example, 8443, rather than 443).
 See the Shares Administrator's Guide (the "Setting up Shares" topic). - Console is installed on the same machine as Shares: Configure your Shares database with the correct host and port settings.
-For more information, see "Working with Shares and Directory Services" on page 80. - 1.
+For more information, see "Working with Shares and Directory Services" on page 89. - 1.
 Go to Accounts > Directories from the Console menu. - 2.
 Select Remote Authentication to enable remote authentication so that Console can access the groups and users on your Shares server. - 3.
 Enter the base URL.